The Sea School utilises a range of paddle craft, open boats and training ships, to meet a wide range of program aims and expedition purposes.

 Godwit – 18ft Scruffie Stornaway (up to six crew)

 Pelican – 19ft Status RL580 (up to six crew)

 Yaul – 16ft replica of HMS Endeavour’s longboat (up to four crew)

 We also have access to:

-Most of our training vessels are ballasted “lug rigged yawls” based on centuries-old technology – ideal for carrying heavy loads (crew plus expedition requirements) in most wind and sea conditions.
+Most of our training vessels are ballasted “lug rigged yawls” based on centuries-old technology – ideal for carrying heavy loads (crew plus expedition requirements) in most wind and sea conditions experienced on the bay.

 We also have centreboard vessels which provide additional lessons in sailing skills and allow for easier access to our beach campsites, and also use canoes, sea kayaks and outriggers for similar group work and training objectives.